 The church, in splitting from the Catholic Church, hadn’t gone far enough in its mission to return to the Biblical values of thrift, hard work, and temperance.
 Cue another split.

 In 1608, a separatist group of religious refugees left England for Holland, where they were granted asylum.
 After 10 years, a sizeable fraction of them decided that they found the Dutch culture to be too secular and socialist.
 They feared that spending any more time there would corrupt their kids, who were learning the language.
-While in exile, these zealous Calvinists—dismissively given the title “Puritans” for their close reading of the Bible — began plotting their escape to the New World to create a Christian utopia, a “redemptive community of God’s chosen people”¹ free from the corruption of spices and the modern world.
+While in exile, these zealous Calvinists—dismissively given the title “Puritans” for their close reading of the Bible — began plotting their escape to the New World to create a Christian utopia, a “redemptive community of God’s chosen people” free from the corruption of spices and the modern world.1Jack P. Greene.
+The Intellectual Construction of America: Exceptionalism and Identity from 1492 to 1800.
+(Chapel Hill, NC: The University of North Carolina, 1993): 55.

 Doty and his shipmates were extremely conservative religious migrants, zealous Calvinists who migrated to New England to severe ties with England and start a Christian Utopia.
 They sought a very specific freedom of religion: the freedom to not be ruled by a government that would interfere with their interpretation of the Bible.

 What else was the plentiful harvest that awaited them, if not proof that they had arrived at their Savior’s Promised land?
 (It was, in fact, bountiful due to the sustainable forestry practices that indigenous people had been practicing for generations.)
-They stayed and multiplied, and by 1640, there were at least twice as many Puritans as original colonists in Jamestown, making their views the dominant ones in the New World.
+They stayed and multiplied, and by 1640, there were at least twice.

 To repeat: the United States was founded by a fringe group to the religious and cultural right of the rest of Europe, who had crossed an ocean for the specific purposes of building a Christian Utopia that adhered to their reading of the Bible.